Connect with others who understand.

 Inflammation

-A flare (or flare-up) of spondylitis is a period in which there’s increased disease activity, which means more inflammation in the body.
-A study in the journal Neuroimage points to this kind of inflammation as a cause of mental fog in people living with chronic illness.
-The study measured three types of attention processes of the brain:
+A spondylitis flare (or flare-up) occurs when there is increased disease activity, which causes more inflammation in the body.
+A study in the journal NeuroImage found that this kind of inflammation can cause mental fog in people living with chronic illness.
+The study looked at three types of attention processes in the brain:

 • Orienting — Selecting and prioritizing sensory information